Council Minutes -- May 2021

 Future Meeting Dates

-The minutes of the January 2019 meeting were considered.
-A motion to approve the minutes was made, seconded, and passed unanimously.
+The minutes of the January 2021 Council meeting were considered.
+A motion was made, seconded, and passed unanimously to approve the minutes.

 REPORT: TASK FORCE ON MINORITY AGING RESEARCH

 Co-chairs Drs.
 Cliff Rosen and Keith Whitfield presented an update on the Task Force meeting on May 11, including a summary of Dr. Bernard’s presentation on the UNITE Initiative and Diversity Catalysts.
 Dr. Rosen began by acknowledging the substantial efforts of the former co-chairs, Drs.
 David Bennett and J Taylor Harden, who disseminated information about the Task Force’s mission and NIA’s efforts to improve diversity, inclusion, and equity.